Flight into Egypt: Muslim

-The Quran does not include the tradition of the Flight into Egypt, though Al-Muʼminun, 50 could conceivably allude to it: “And we made the son of Maryam and his mother a sign; and we made them abide in an elevated place, full of quiet and watered with springs”.
+The Quran does not include the tradition of the Flight into Egypt, though Al-Muʼminun verse 50 could conceivably allude to it: "And we made the son of Maryam and his mother a sign; and we made them abide in an elevated place, full of quiet and watered with springs."
 However, its account of the birth of Jesus is very similar to the account of the Flight in the Gospel of Pseudo-Matthew: Mary gives birth leaning against the trunk of a date palm, which miraculously provides her with dates and a stream.
 It is therefore thought that one tradition owes something to the other.

 Numerous later Muslim writers on the life of Jesus did transmit stories about the Flight into Egypt.
 Prominent examples include Abu Ishaq al-Tha'labi, whose ʿArāʾis al-madjālis fī ḳiṣaṣ al-anbiyāʾ, an account of the lives of the prophets, reports the Flight, followed by a stay in Egypt of twelve years; and al-Tabari's History of the Prophets and Kings.